RajeshwariNavalur/M1_DCconverters-UTI-/1_Requirements/README.md

 * Verifying the current ripple using maximum and minimum inductor current.

 # SWOT Analysis
-## Strength
+## Strengths
 * Making the design process easy for a designer.
 * Bringing together the design process of all the converters in one compacted  program, insted of having a seperate design file for each  converter.
 * Can be generalized to different converter by changing the basic formulas.

 ## Weakness
 * Has to take in many inputs.
+* Should be carefull about the formulas.

 ## Opportunities
-* This simple program can replace a huge design file.
+* This simple program can replace a huge design file(excel Sheet).
 * Has a huge opportunities in power electronics domain.

 ## Threats
-* A slight change in formula may lead to a huge problem.
+* A slight change in formulas may lead to a huge problem.